15 Night Routine Ideas to Help You Sleep Better Tonight

 10. Make a Connection

 Touching base with your loved ones can boost feelings of safety, trust, happiness, and love.
-Experiencing those positive emotions before bed can help you sleep easier and get a deep sleep.
+Experiencing those positive emotions before bed can help you sleep more easily and get a deep sleep.

 11. Read